 The CWA was founded in 1953 – that’s over sixty years of support, promotion and celebration of this most durable, adaptable and successful of genres.
 We run the prestigious Dagger Awards, which celebrate the best in crime writing, and which we award every autumn in a glittering ceremony, and we’re proud to be a thriving, growing community with a membership encompassing authors of all ages and at all stages of their careers.
 We are UK-based yet attract many members from overseas.

 We couldn’t do this without the time, experience and commitment of our officers, committee members and volunteers such as our chapter convenors.
 Most of all, we couldn’t do it without our members, in whose interests the CWA is proud to be run.

 Chair Martin Edwards

-Linda Stratmann (incoming Joint Vice-chair) has a virtually life-long interest in true crime, and a large collection of books on the subject.
+Linda Stratmann, our Joint Vice-chair with Maxim Jakubowski, has a virtually life-long interest in true crime, and a large collection of books on the subject.
 She is a qualified chemist’s dispenser, having trained in a very old branch of Boots, just before the shop and the course were modernised.
 After taking a BSc in Psychology she was an Inspector of Taxes for 27 years, before leaving to pursue her writing.
 She has a passionate though not uncritical love of the Victorian period, and probably spends more time in the 19th century than the 21st.
 She will dress up in the appropriate costume at every possible opportunity.